BRCA Testing: What You Need to Know

 What do you do if you’ve tested positive for a BRCA mutation?

-The Center for BRCA and Related Genes provides expert clinical care to patients with BRCA-mutated and BRCA-related cancers, regardless of tumor type.
-Over the past 20 years, Dana-Farber investigators have made critical discoveries that have illuminated not only the function of these crucial genes, but also how their dysfunction leads to cancer susceptibility.
+The Mellen and Eisenson Family Center for BRCA and Related Genes at Dana-Farber provides expert clinical care to patients with BRCA-mutated and BRCA-related cancers, regardless of tumor type.
+Over the past 20 years, Dana-Farber investigators have made critical discoveries, illuminating the role of these genes and how their dysfunction leads to cancer susceptibility.

 Patients can access the Center either as a new patient or as previously followed in a Dana-Farber disease center.
 Patients are evaluated by an appropriate designated expert Center physician and will undergo a genetic evaluation if indicated.
 Following expert evaluation, patients will receive recommendations for therapy and/or enter a clinical trial.
 Clinical samples and data collected from patients across disease centers will be used for focused correlative, translational, and laboratory-based investigation of BRCA and BRCA-related genes.

-Does having a BRCA mutation affected how cancer might be treated?
+Does having a BRCA mutation affect how cancer might be treated?

 Yes, having a BRCA mutation can impact the type of treatment you receive.
 Patients with inherited BRCA mutations, as well as those with acquired BRCA mutations only in their tumors, are increasingly likely to benefit from new classes of drugs such as PARP inhibitors and other cell cycle checkpoint inhibitors, as well as targeted agents alone or in combination with immunotherapies.
-Specialists at the Center for BRCA and Related Genes work closely together to offer patients the latest therapies and clinical services, including access to innovative clinical trials.
+Specialists at the Mellen and Eisenson Family Center for BRCA and Related Genes at Dana-Farber work closely together to offer patients the latest therapies and clinical services, including access to innovative clinical trials.

 About the Medical Reviewer